 Change orders are documented authorizations that a contractor may make if it is necessary to change what was agreed upon in the original contract.
 They should also describe any changes in overall cost.

 Although much of the lingo of residential renovations can be confusing, it is often easy to pick up on after learning the basics.
-For more information or to begin your project, contact MLM Incorporated today for a free quote.
+For more information or to begin your project, contact MLM Incorporated today for a quote.